 From there, you can just set them with a clear brow mascara.

 If your brow hairs are sparser, our artists recommended using a precise, skinny-tipped pencil with a lighter-weight, gel-based formula to fill in sparse areas with short, fine strokes to create the look of individual brow hairs.
-I also like sketching a few subtle Brooke Shields–esque "sprouts" toward the front of my brow.
-For this, Dior's Diorshow Brow Styler, Milk's Gel Brow, Benefit's Precisely, My Brow Pencil Ultra Fine Shape & Define, and Anastasia Beverly Hills' Brow Wiz are all fantastic.
+Also, try sketching a few subtle Brooke Shields–esque "sprouts" toward the front of your brow.
+For this, Dior's Diorshow Brow Styler ($29) and Benefit's Precisely, My Brow Pencil Ultra Fine Shape & Define ($24) are both fantastic.